 Higher Education Quality Assurance and Improvement

-An overview of some of the important regulation, national policy and quality assurance components of the higher education quality assurance framework is given below.
+An overview of some of the important regulations, national policy and quality assurance components of the higher education quality assurance framework is given below.

 The Tertiary Education Quality and Standards Agency (TEQSA) (opens in a new window) is Australia's independent national regulator of the higher education sector.
 TEQSA's role is to ensure that quality standards are being met by all Australian higher education providers so that the interests of students and the reputation of Australia's higher education sector are promoted and protected.

-TEQSA registers and evaluates the performance of higher education providers against the Higher Education Standards Framework (opens in a new window), which all providers must meet in order to enter and remain within Australia's higher education system.
+TEQSA registers and evaluates the performance of higher education providers against the Higher Education Standards Framework (HESF) (opens in a new window), which all providers must meet to enter and remain within Australia's higher education system.

-TEQSA also regulates against the Education Services for Overseas Students (ESOS) Act 2000 and its associated legislation, which includes the National Code, the English Language Intensive Courses for Overseas Students (ELICOS) National Standards and the National Standards for Foundation Programs.
-Further information is available at ESOS.
+TEQSA also regulates against the Education Services for Overseas Students (ESOS) Act 2000 and its associated legislation, which includes the National Code, the English Language Intensive Courses for Overseas Students (ELICOS) National Standards and the Foundation Program Standards.
+Further information is available at ESOS and the ESOS National Code Information for Students and Staff webpages.

 The AQF explained